Acklam Hall

 Acklam Hall is a Restoration mansion in the former village, and now suburb, of Acklam in Middlesbrough, North Yorkshire, England.
 It is a Grade I listed building.

 History

-It was built by William Hustler between 1680–83.
-A long-held, albeit unverified family tradition claimed that the Hall was visited by a royal progress by the then-sovereign, King Charles II, in 1684.
+It was built by William Hustler between 1680 and 1683.
+A long-held, albeit unverified family tradition claimed that the Hall was visited by a royal progress by King Charles II in 1684.
+The Hall was extended in 1845 and 1910–12.
 It continued to house the Hustlers until the conceding of ownership to Middlesbrough Corporation in 1928.
 After 1935 it was in public ownership and has been used as a grammar school and a comprehensive school, known as Kings Manor School, with the addition of several modern buildings to the grounds.
 It was then owned by Middlesbrough Council.
 Middlesbrough College inherited the site and continued to use it as a college building.